martybo/Warehouse_Dashboard/README.md

 ## 🛠 How to Update Stock Data

 1. Open the GitHub repository
-2. Replace `StockDashboardData.csv` with a newly exported file from your warehouse system
+2. Replace `StockDashboardData.json` with a newly exported file from your warehouse system
 3. Commit the change — the dashboard will reflect the update immediately

 ---